jacky1999cn2000/aws-lambda-learning/tipsaboutlambda/README.md

 };
 ```

+### Cold Start vs Hot Start

-### You may want to invoke your lambda function every 9 minutes (4800 per month) in order to avoid cold start
+Lambda will remove code from a container if no request after 10 min.
+Therefore, in order to avoid a cold start, you may want to invoke your lambda function every 9 minutes (4800 per month) in order to avoid cold start

+### Mock event & context

-### In most of our examples, the event object passed into the invocation of the function has been predetermined by AWS; the format is fairly standard across multiple services.
+In most of our examples, the event object passed into the invocation of the function has been predetermined by AWS; the format is fairly standard across multiple services.
 When invoking the function directly, either from the command line or the SDK, the event object is arbitrary.
 As a good development practice, I recommend standardizing on a common format for all of your events across all functions.
 Here is a quick example of a format I’ve used for almost all of the functions I’ve created.

 ```javascript
 {